Korea Travel · Souvenir Guide

 - What are the Fortune messages and Golden Stick?

-- Each stick carries one of 40 different fortune messages printed on the back — a small daily ritual.
+- Each stick carries a fortune message printed on the back — a small daily ritual.
 One rare Golden Stick is also hidden in every box; finding it means today's luck is yours.

 - Is it actually Korean, or just marketed that way?